nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 <div>
 	<h2>Introduction</h2>
 	<p>
-		Today we see a lot of neural networks that can achieve the human level performance in face detection and recognition systems.
-In general these kind of neural nets are trained using high performance computing machines that use GPUS.
+		We see a lot of neural networks these days, that can achieve the human level performance in face detection and recognition systems.
+In general neural networks are trained using high performance computing machines that use GPUS.
 But the developers who try to execute deep learning algorithms on the edge devices do not have this choice.
-So today we will look at one of such attempts towards developing face detection systems that can achieve high accuracy and performance at the same time.
+So today we will look at one of such attempts towards developing face detection systems that can achieve high accuracy and performance in real time.
 	</p>
 </div>

 <div>
 	<h2>Faceboxes</h2>
 	<p>
-		Early methods of face detection were done Using hand crafted features.
+		Early methods of face detection were done using hand crafted features.
 These methods are non robust are they are independently trained for particular components.
 Face detection have also been motivated from the object detection based methods like RCNN.
 CNN based methods have achieved the state of art performance in detecting the faces from large variations.
 But they do come with the heavy computations which makes them difficult for deployment on the edge devices.
 The former methods are known for their speed and while the latter are known for their accuracy.
 	</p>
 	<p>
-		Complete architecture of the model is shown in Figure 1.
-In this section we will look into contributions of the paper first and go through each one of them in detail.
+		Complete architecture of the Faceboxes is shown in Figure 1.
+We will look into contributions of the paper first and go through each one of them in detail.
 Three main contributions of the paper are as follows
 			<ol>
 				<li>Rapidly Digested Convolutional Layers</li>
 				<li>Multiple Scale Convolutional Layers</li>